Quansight/Quansight-website/apps/labs/posts/scaling-asyncio-on-free-threaded-python.md

    threads to ensure that the task is removed from the list before it is freed, otherwise a thread could try accessing already freed task.
-By removing the use of weak references, the overhead of reference counting is eliminated entirely and addition/removal of task in the list now requires only updating the pointers in the linked list.
+By removing the use of weak references, the overhead of reference counting is eliminated entirely and addition/removal of a task in the list now requires only updating the pointers in the linked list.

-   This design allows for efficient, lock-free and thread-safe task management and scales well with the number of threads in free-threading.
+   This design allows for efficient, lock-free and thread-safe task management and scales well on the free-threaded interpreter.

 2. **Per-thread current task**:
    Python 3.14 stores the current task on the current thread state instead of a global dictionary mapping event loops to their current tasks.
-By storing the current task on thread state, the overhead of accessing the current task is reduced, and it allows for lock-free access to the current task while avoiding dictionary lookup.
-It allows for faster switching between tasks which is a very frequent operation in asyncio.
+By storing the current task on the thread state, the overhead of accessing the current task is reduced, allowing for lock-free access to the current task while avoiding dictionary lookup.
+This allows for faster switching between tasks -- a very frequent operation in asyncio.

    This design allows for lock-free access to the current task and avoids reference counting and lock contention on the global dictionary.